Idie's Farm

 Step-by-Step Instructions for Making Soft Caramel Sauce

-Once smooth, you can place the saucepan into the ice water bath and stir until the caramel cools to room temperature.
+Step 6: Once the caramel is smooth, place the saucepan into the ice bath and stir until it cools to room temperature.
+As it cools, it will thicken into a soft, creamy caramel sauce.

 Tips for Making the Perfect Soft Caramel Sauce